department-of-veterans-affairs/va.gov-team/teams/vsp/teams/product-dev-support/product-dev-support-team-charter.md

 ### Responsibilities:
 - Own + maintain VSP Service Blueprint overall
-- Prioritize areas of the blueprint tthat require iteration based on value and pain point analysis
+- Prioritize areas of the blueprint that require iteration based on value and pain point analysis
 - Iterate on those pioritized areas, or collaborate to work into another team's sprint
 - Perform overarching VSP user research and work findings into implementation recommendations
 - Use other "listeners" (Slack, ZenHub, etc) to derive overall VSP insights and work findings into implementation recommendations